 What is palm oil?

 Palm oil is derived from the fruit (and kernels) of oil palm trees and is one of the most popular vegetable oils in the world, as it is relatively cheap and versatile with a long shelf-life.
-Each year, approximately 130,000 tons of palm oil are imported into Australia.
+In 2020, Australia imported 110,000 tons of palm oil .
 Palm oil has a variety of uses and can be found in both edible and inedible items including shampoos, soaps, ice creams, bread, lipsticks and even biodiesel.
 Palm kernel expeller (PKE) meal is a by-product from the process of expelling oil from the palm kernels and is a key ingredient in many livestock feeds.

 How does palm oil production impact the environment?